ortelius/emporous-go/CONTRIBUTING.md

 Thank you for investing your time in contributing to our project!

-When contributing to this repository, please first discuss the change you wish to make via issue or GitHub Discussion with the maintainers to ensure the change lines up with the long term plans for the project.
+When contributing to this repository, please first discuss the change you wish to make via issue or GitHub Discussion with the maintainers to ensure the change aligns with the project's long-term plans.

 ## Pull Request Process